r-mar3/LMNH-Group-Project/README.md

 # LMNH-Group-Project
-> TO BE COMPLETED

 # Project Description:
-> What is this project for?
-What is the purpose here?
+> Purpose of the project

 # How the project works:
 > How does this project work?
 What does the code DO?